 Jones was not the only dissatisfied minister in the Old School, there were others particularly in Missouri, Kentucky, and Maryland—especially Baltimore.
 West Jersey Presbytery’s concerns regarding what Jones might do if he worked while residing within its geographic bounds as a PCUS minister were proven true.
 In November 1866 a group representing Baltimore area churches gathered in the Franklin Street Church to establish a new presbytery.
 Jones, who was described as “a noble and manly Jerseyman,” gave the invocation before being elected moderator.
 Other ministers present were J. J. Bullock, J. B. Ross, and J. A. Lefevre, and representing the churches were ruling elders J. Harman Brown from Franklin Street, William Hogg of Franklin Square, and A. C. Gibbes from West River.
 The speeches and comments affirmed the men’s dissatisfaction with what they believed were non-constitutional actions by the Old School Assembly and its “incipient revolution that had altered the very nature of the Church.”
 The gathering established the independent Presbytery of Patapsco which was named for a river running through Maryland.
 The first stated meeting was held in April 1867 and Moderator Jones delivered a sermon from John 18:36 titled, “Christ’s Kingdom not of this World.”
 The next step was to connect Patapsco with the PCUS during the General Assembly held in Nashville, November 1867.
 The new judicatory was welcomed and its commissioners were seated on motion of Joseph R. Wilson as the Presbytery of Patapsco of the Synod of Virginia.
 Its geographic bounds were not stated, however, it did not include Bridgeton, New Jersey, because Jones continued for the remainder of his ministry laboring out of bounds of presbytery in the PCUS.
 How his intended transfer to East Hanover Presbytery played into all this was not determined.
 It is an admittedly confusing and troubling narrative of judicatory membership for Jones, but other ministers such as Stuart Robinson also experienced challenges with their presbyteries following the Civil War.

-Samuel Beach Jones lived out his days with a five-year tenure laboring out of bounds supplying the pulpit of the Old Stone Church in Fairfield, New Jersey, which came to an end when he was debilitated by a stroke the Lord’s Day morning of October 4, 1874.
+Samuel Beach Jones lived out his days with a five-year tenure laboring out of bounds supplying the pulpit of the Old Stone Church in Fairfield, New Jersey.
+His ability to preach and minister ended when he was debilitated by a stroke the Lord’s Day morning of October 4, 1874.
 He survived handicapped for nearly ten years passing away March 19, 1883.
 During his ministry he was honored with the Doctor of Divinity from the College of New Jersey in 1851 and was one of its trustees from 1861 to 1866.
 He was a director of Princeton Theological Seminary from 1847 to 1864.
 He was chosen unanimously to be Moderator of the Synod of New Jersey at Princeton, October 21, 1851, and opened the Synod of New Brunswick in 1852 with a sermon from 2 Thessalonians 2:13, 14.
 Three times he was commissioned to the Old School General Assembly in 1846, 1852 and 1855.
 The funeral services were attended by many sorrowful friends.
 Of his family three children died in infancy.
 His wife and five children survived him.
 The widow died at Orange, New Jersey, March 20, 1891.
 A large portion of Doctor Jones valuable library of three thousand volumes was given to Columbia Theological Seminary which illustrates his sympathies were in the state of his birth despite a long residence in New Jersey and his attachments to Princeton Seminary.

 Notes—The header map is from the Library of Congress digital collection and it is dated 1819.
 The portrait of Jones is from, 1700-1900 Ancestry and Posterity of Johnson Reeves, Born October 16, 1799, Died July 19, 1860, and a Memorial Sermon by Rev. Samuel Beach Jones, D.D., Philadelphia: Allen, Lane & Scott, .
 The “Rev. Sam’l.
 Beach Jones, D. D., and His Times,” by Rev. Allen H. Brown, as in History of the Laying of the Corner Stone of The Presbyterian Church, Bridgeton, N. J., 100th Anniversary 26th, 1892, Bridgeton: Reeve & Fithian, 1892, pages 41-50.
 Bicentennial Celebration of the Old Stone Church, September 29, 1880, Published by the Request of Many, Bridgeton: A. M. Heston Printer, 1881, pages 96-97.
 Also, his memorial entry in the Princeton Theological Seminary Necrological Reports.
 Information about and quotes in the text concerning the Presbytery of Patapsco are from, Harold M. Parker, Jr., “Much Wealth and Intelligence: The Presbytery of Patapsco,” in Maryland Historical Magazine: A Quarterly 60 (June 1965), 160-74; one source said initially the new presbytery was named Presbytery of Chesapeake.
 The picture of the Old Stone Church of Fairfield, New Jersey was taken by the author in 2005.
 The obelisk monument in the foreground is for Rev. Ethan Osborne (1758-1858, who died just short of his 100th birthday).
 The church still exists as the Fairfield Presbyterian Church and it is a member of the Presbyterian Church in America (PCA) but the congregation meets at a different location.